carsv733/RLab4/README.md

 ```

 ## Testing
+The tests are focused on function input control such as warnings or errors, and output control such as checking that the functions return the expected classes, object sizes or numbers.
 The tests are run automatically when installing the package.
 They can, however, be run manually using the ```testthat``` package:
 ```
 install.packages("testthat")
 library("testthat")